 There are more than 250 churches in Venice.
 Some of them have reached the 1000 year mark today and this without a wrinkle.
-Scattered along the alleys, the canals and the squares of the historic center, they dot its watery landscape and run the gamut from Byzantine to Gothic to Renaissance to Baroque.
+Scattered along the alleys, the canals, and the squares of the historic center, they dot its watery landscape and run the gamut from Byzantine to Gothic, Renaissance, and Baroque.

-Built between the 9th and 11th century, and finished during the 13th century, the Basilica of Saint Mark, or Basilica di San Marco, is the largest and most important religious building in all of Venice.
-The modifications to the Basilica continued on through several centuries, therefore the results of the construction exhibit a mixture of different styles: Romanesque, Byzantine, and Gothic.
+Built between the 9th and 11th century and finished during the 13th century, the Basilica of St. Mark (Basilica di San Marco) is the largest and most important religious building in all of Venice.
+The modifications to the Basilica continued through several centuries, therefore the results of the construction exhibit a mixture of different styles: Romanesque, Byzantine, and Gothic.

-Located in the vast Square of Saint Mark, this world-famous basilica is definitely one of the most iconic landmarks of the city and an absolute prerequisite during your visit to Venice.
+Located in the vast Square of St. Mark, this world-famous basilica is one of the most iconic landmarks of the city and an absolute prerequisite during your visit to Venice.

-The Basilica of Saint Mary of Health, or Basilica di Santa Maria della Salute, was completed in 1687 in the Baroque style to a design by the Italian architect Baldassare Longhena.
+The Basilica of St. Mary of Health (Basilica di Santa Maria della Salute) was completed at the end of the 17th century in the Baroque style to a design by the Italian architect Baldassare Longhena.
 Located in the Dorsoduro district, it stands on a platform made of 1,156,627 wooden pilings.

 The church was dedicated to the Madonna, and built to commemorate the end of a terrible outbreak of the plague that began in 1630, and killed nearly a third of Venice’s 150,000 citizens.
 Every year, it becomes the destination of a religious procession celebrated on the 21st of November.

-The Church of Madonna dell’Orto, or Chiesa della Madonna dell’Orto, located in the picturesque Cannareggio district, was built in the 14th century.
+The Church of St. Mary of the Garden (Chiesa della Madonna dell’Orto), located in the picturesque Cannareggio district, was built in the 14th century.
 It was linked to a monastery of the Humiliati religious order, who preached a return to the origins of Christian poverty.

 The church is a splendid example of Venetian Gothic architecture.
 It contains several interesting attractions for all lovers of art.
 Among those, stand out the paintings “Adoration of the golden calf” (1546) and “The Last Judgement” (1563), both by the Italian painter Tintoretto.

-The Church of Saint Martin, or Chiesa di San Martino, located at the main square of the Burano island, was erected in the 16th century and consecrated in 1645.
+The Church of St. Martin (Chiesa di San Martino), located at the main square of the Burano island, was erected in the 16th century and consecrated in 1645.

 Built between 1703 and 1714 by the Italian architect Andrea Tirali, the Campanile has a square plan and is 6.20 m (20 ft) wide at the bottom and 53 m (173.8 ft) high.
-Because of land subsidence, it is inclined of 1.83 m (8 ft) respect to its axis.
+Because of land subsidence, it is inclined of 1.83 m (8 ft) concerning its axis.

-The Basilica of San Giorgio Maggiore, or Basilica di San Giorgio Maggiore, located on the island of the same name, was built in the years of 1566–1610 in the Renaissance style to a design by the Italian architect Andrea Palladio.
+The Basilica of St. George Major (Basilica di San Giorgio Maggiore), located on the island of the same name, was built in the years of 1566–1610 in the Renaissance style to a design by the Italian architect Andrea Palladio.